x97mdr/pickles/CONTRIBUTING.md

 #### Setting up the Test Harness

-the `test-harness` directory contains the scenarios from which test results are derived to test the parsing of test results in Pickles
+The `test-harness` directory contains the scenarios from which test results are derived to test the parsing of test results in Pickles.

 ##### .NET Code